MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-web-app-container-v1.md

 Selects the option to deploy to an existing deployment slot or an Azure App Service Environment.
 For both targets, the task needs a resource group name.
 If the deployment target is a slot, the default is the production slot.
 Any other existing slot name can also be provided.
-If the deployment target is an Azure App Service Environment, leave the slot name as ‘production’, and specify the resource group name.
+If the deployment target is an Azure App Service Environment, leave the slot name as `production`, and specify the resource group name.
 <!-- :::editable-content-end::: -->
 <br>